crdhilep/stock-analysis/README.md

 In the original code shared has two inner iterations.
 As part refactoring, I elimianated the need and made it simple.
 That saved time and resources of iterating over larger records.

-        For i = 2 To RowCount

-        // logic to calculate

-         Next i

-   and

-      For i = 0 To 11

-        // assign output values into the analysis worksheet

-      Next i

 ### Summary